lindalu-MSFT/office-js-docs-pr/docs/project/create-a-project-add-in-that-uses-rest-with-an-on-premises-odata-service.md

     Verify that the  **ProjectData** service is accessible from your development computer.

 ### Procedure 1.
-To verify that the ProjectData service is accessible
+Verify that the ProjectData service is accessible

 1. To enable your browser to directly show the XML data from a REST query, turn off the feed reading view.
 For information about how to do this in Internet Explorer, see Procedure 1, step 4 in [Querying OData feeds for Project reporting data](http://msdn.microsoft.com/library/3eafda3b-f006-48be-baa6-961b2ed9fe01%28Office.15%29.aspx).